Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/17_USAGE.rst

 Memory Size in DDR Memory (ERAM)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are several sections in DDR Memory, “.ddr.bss”, “.ddr.text”, “.ddr.data” and “.ddr.rodata”.
+There are several sections in DDR Memory, ".ddr.bss", ".ddr.text", ".ddr.data" and ".ddr.rodata".
 We can sum up these sections:

-“.ddr.bss” has size 0x1424d8:
+".ddr.bss" has size 0x1424d8:

 .. code-block:: bash